HRH Princess Haya Gives Keynote at The Global Crisis of Obesity Summit in Dubai

 You will all be aware of the dire predictions which suggest that by 2025, one in every five adults will be obese.
 Given the plethora of obesity-associated diseases, from hypertension to heart disease, from cancer to diabetes, this represents nothing short of a crisis, and the name of this summit reflects that.

 Sadly, the UAE is an appropriate host for the Economist Events’ inaugural Global Crisis of Obesity Summit for more than one reason.
 Of course, we are an unparalleled venue for such a gathering.
-But, more importantly, this topic is painfully relevant here because in our region, it is estimated that up to 75% of adults are overweight or obese.
+But, more importantly, this topic is painfully relevant here because, in our region, it is estimated that up to 75% of adults are overweight or obese.

-Furthermore, the gulf region accounts for 10% of diabetic sufferers worldwide.
+Furthermore, the Gulf region accounts for 10% of diabetic sufferers worldwide.

-We in the gulf take these statistics very seriously.
+We in the Gulf take these statistics very seriously.
 We know that we are not alone in this fight, and we take some small comfort in the notion that we are probably in a relatively strong position compared to other countries in terms of being able to rise to the challenge.

 But I am standing before such an eminent group of experts, not as a medical professional, but as a human being.
 And the reason that I dare to stand here and speak to you so passionately is that this is more than just a medical issue.

 As Kevin has shown us, it is also a social, very personal, individual and familial issue that public policy alone cannot remedy.
 It is complex.
 It requires a multi-faceted approach.
-We all know that overcoming damaging lifestyle habits is not easy; behaviors are often ingrained and can be difficult to change.
+We all know that overcoming damaging lifestyle habits is not easy; behaviours are often ingrained and can be difficult to change.

 Of course, the importance of instilling healthy habits at an early age cannot be over-emphasised.
 A shift in thinking toward “what is keeping me well” rather than simply “what is making me ill” could yield benefits.

-Our youth have the luxury of choice and we need to guide them in making healthy choices.
+Our youth have the luxury of choice, and we need to guide them in making healthy choices.
 Choose to extend life, watch their children grow older and create a better world for them.
 While obesity can take off eight years of life due to diabetes and cardiovascular disease, increased leisure activity adds four and a half years to life expectancy.
 But having a choice comes with responsibility and being accountable for the choices we make.
 We must not forget that health, while it is a right, is also a privilege.
 It is up to us to treat it carefully, wisely and proactively.

 Making the healthy choice is sometimes hard.
 We must teach our youth to make the healthy choices and not the easy ones.
 However, we need to make it easier to do that.